hypnogogue/awake-mod/README.md

 Documentation

-Use E1 to navigate to the MOD screen
+E1 to navigate to the MOD screen

 E2 selects which MOD step to edit

 E3 selects the mod value for the step:

 off - mod not active

 1 to 8 - transpose note up when mod step is active

--1 to -7 - transpose note down when mod step is active mute - mutes current step when mod step is active
+-1 to -7 - transpose note down when mod step is active

+mute - mutes current step when mod step is active

 K3 increases the trig division/K2 decreases

 -off/mod not active

-/1 to activate MOD every time the step is active (useful for ‘auditioning’ the transpose) /2 for every other time the step is active etc up to /8 for every 8th time the step is active
+/1 to activate MOD every time the step is active (useful for ‘auditioning’ the transpose)

+/2 for every other time the step is active

+etc

+up to /8 for every 8th time the step is active

 Hold K1 + K2 to clear all active MOD steps

 Hold K1 + K3 to randomize all MOD steps

 Notes: